 Following are guidelines students should follow when communicating with advisors:

-- Only email from the Texas A&M University (TAMU) account,
+- Only email advisors (or instructors) from the TAMU account,

 - In the subject header include a brief reason for the email,